 Added by Paul DeBlassie III on January 30, 2014 at 9:47am — No Comments

 Dr. Thomas Kirsch has just written a review of my book on Amazon.
-A respected elder in the Jungian world, past president of the San Francisco Institute and former longtime vice president and president of the International Society…Continue
+A respected elder in the Jungian world, past president of the San Francisco Institute and former longtime vice president and president of the International Society of Jungian Analysts, Dr. Kirsch writes: "I am writing a…Continue

 Donald says that he remembers a year when the hills did not turn green.
 He was forced to pump water from the lower pond, which fills first and quickly, to the upper, much larger pond, to capture and save what rain water he could.